Overview

 3

 This course covers the basics of product terminology, supporting careers in the travel industry by using reservation system simulations.
-You will learn airline standards, booking requirements for air, vehicle rentals and accommodations for the corporate traveller and be introduced to travel products for the leisure traveller.
+You will learn airline standards, booking requirements for air, vehicle rentals and accommodations for the corporate traveller, and be introduced travel products for the leisure traveller.
 These concepts will be reinforced through practice on a Global Distribution System (GDS), the primary tool for coordinating travel arrangements in an agency.
 Alternative booking channels for travel products will also be explored.

 3